kobylinskik/nokia5110DisplayDriver/README.md

-STM32 driver for Nokia 5110 SPI display
+Nokia 5110 Display Driver for STM32